Diocese of Phoenix: Parishes and missions

 Immaculate Heart of Mary Catholic Church, Phoenix, Arizona (2014), oldest Hispanic church in the city.

 Schools

-The Diocese of Phoenix has seven Catholic high schools, 29 elementary schools, and 29 pre-schools.Benedictine University Mesa and Mary College at ASU offer degree programs within the Diocese of Phoenix, and the diocese operates campus ministry programs at the Newman Centers for four public universities.
+As of 2026, the Diocese of Phoenix has seven Catholic high schools, 29 elementary schools, and 29 pre-schools.
+Benedictine University Mesa and Mary College at ASU offer degree programs within the diocese.
+The diocese also operates campus ministry programs at the Newman Centers for four public universities.